 Like other genealogy sites, Findmypast allows you to build your family tree.
 You do not need a paid subscription to access this feature.

 As you build your family tree, Findmypast will give you hints based on the records it possesses to help you build your tree.
 It should however be noted that these hints are not always correct and you will have to examine them carefully before you accept them.
 The hints show up as a number next to the name of your ancestor showing how many records include someone bearing the same name as them.
-The hints can be viewed directly on the tree or from a separate hints tab from which you can view them and then decide which ones you want to accept or refuse.
+You can view the hints directly on the tree or from a separate hints tab from which you can view them and then decide which ones you want to accept or refuse.

 Whether you decide to keep your family tree private or public, you can view the family trees of other users who choose to make theirs public.
 Viewing other people’s family trees can provide you with valuable information for building yours.
 As with the hints system though, you have to be careful with the information you find on other people’s trees as not everyone is meticulous in building their trees.